nn2477/p8105_hw5_nn2477/hw5.md

 excluded Tulsa, AL as it is not a major US city and is most likely a data entry error.

+grouping by city to find total number of homicides and number of solved cases

 ``` r
 city_homicide_df =
   homicide_df %>%